 Heidi Marcelo-Calero is a real estate and business law attorney in Miami, Florida.
 She has over 13 years of experience in assisting local business owners start-up their businesses and creating structures and strategies that will maximize their business and stave off future litigation.
 In addition, she is counsel for commercial lending departments in local banks, private lenders, and has helped hundreds of local home buyers realize their dreams of homeownership while ensuring that their investments are always 100% guaranteed from Title or lien defects.
 Heidi Marcelo-Calero is a proud FIU Honors College Alumna ('01) who is committed to assisting future alumni achieve their maximum potential.

-Ruth Jimenez is Senior Vice President and Premier Banker of Grove Bank & Trust.
+Ruth Jimenez is Vice President and Branch Manager of Ocean Bank.
 In this role, Ms. Jimenez is responsible for relationship management and new business development; providing financial guidance and advice to her clients.
 With over twenty-five years of banking experience, Ms. Jimenez is highly regarded by her colleagues in the banking community for her candor and financial management expertise.
 She holds a Bachelors of Arts in Sociology and Anthropology from Florida International University.
 Ms. Jimenez has devoted her life to giving back to the South Florida community which includes her tenure as a Board Member of Florida International University’s Honors College Community Advisory Board, Board Member of the Boys and Girls Clubs of Miami-Dade County, Marketing Committee Member of the Coconut Grove Business Improvement District, and Volunteer ‘Big Sister’ of Big Brothers Big Sisters of Greater Miami.

 |Carlos A. Somoza